 The Government has taken a significant step in preparing to leave the EU by setting out arrangements for post-Brexit trade and customs policy.

 Trade and Customs White Papers published today pave the way for legislation that will ensure the UK is ready for the first day after exit.

-The Trade White Paper establishes the principles that will guide future UK trade policy as well as laying out the practical steps that will support those aims.
+The Trade White Paper published by the Department for International Trade establishes the principles that will guide future UK trade policy as well as laying out the practical steps that will support those aims.

 - Taking steps to enable the UK to maintain the benefits of the World Trade Organisation’s Government Procurement Agreement.